Forest Grouse

 Dusky (blue) Grouse

-Dusky grouse, also called blue grouse, are present throughout forested portions of Idaho, particularly where Douglas-fir They are locally migratory, moving to higher elevations in winter, where they feed primarily on conifer needles.
+Dusky grouse, also called blue grouse, are present throughout forested portions of Idaho, particularly where Douglas-fir are found.
+They are locally migratory, moving to higher elevations in winter, where they feed primarily on conifer needles.
 Their distribution may be determined by proximity of suitable breeding habitat to montane forest winter habitat.
 Dusky grouse diets change seasonally and include leaves, flowers, berries, conifer needles, and invertebrates.
 During breeding season, dusky grouse may be found in shrub-steppe or grassland communities along the edge of montane forest communities.
-Shrub-steppe and grassland habitats typically used by dusky grouse are dominated by big sagebrush or antelope bitterbrush and mixtures of bunchgrasses.
+Shrub-steppe and grassland habitats are typically used by dusky grouse are dominated by big sagebrush or antelope bitterbrush and mixtures of bunchgrasses.
 Shrubsteppe and forest breeding habitats are often near aspen which is used selectively by breeding males.
 Females select nest sites on the ground outside of male territories.
 Nests are usually well concealed, possibly under logs, near low branches, or in bunchgrasses.
 Chicks feed mainly on small invertebrates found in open areas of the breeding range.
 In mid- to late summer, broods move to more mesic sites as vegetation dries.
 A rugged mountain habitat has helped protect the species; nevertheless, habitat loss and degradation are threats to localized populations.
 Although impacts of forestry practices on dusky grouse are poorly understood, logging at higher elevations may negatively impact winter ranges.

 Spruce GrousE